-The Shelby Cullom Davis Center theme for 2022-2024 is Environment and Climate.
+The Shelby Cullom Davis Center theme for 2024-2026 is Truth and Information.